-- and review of macro-fiscal projections and policies and the monitoring of macro-fiscal outcomes, to ensure alignment with the needs of the budget process.
-In particular, improving the revenue forecasting to avoid continuous deficit bias will be a policy priority. - Re-organization and rationalization of the functions of the Fiscal Policy Management Unit (FPMU), with strengthened work processes and practices in respect of modeling, forecasting, impact and sensitivity analysis.
-This will include the recruitment of additional qualified staff for the Ministry's FPMU; - Rationalization of cash management functions between the FPMU and the AGD; - Capacity building through regular visits of a peripatetic advisor (IMF TA) to deliver training and hands-on support for technical and analytical work. - The Treasury Single Account (TSA) at the Bank of Jamaica will be further expanded and improved, including by the closure of imprest and various transit accounts (including clearing accounts for the payment of salaries), collection of gross revenue flows, and inclusion of extra budgetary funds, executive agencies and budget-financed public bodies in the TSA.
-The Government will further increase direct payments through the TSA using the central treasury management system (CTMS), including of civil servants salaries, and will strive to retain collections in the TSA till payments need to be made.
-With technical assistance of the Fund a plan for further expansion of the TSA will be developed by December 2014. - We will review the needs for a service level agreement between the BOJ and the government for banking services provided by the BOJ. - The CTMS, which has been established ahead of schedule (end-March 2014 structural benchmark), has now been strengthened by including modules for the tracking of expenditures.
-A reporting module has been implemented and CTMS coverage and functionality will continue to be expanded.
-A CTMS development strategy will be prepared by March 2015. - The Accountant General's Department (AGD) is the Treasurer of the single treasury account and the process for transitioning of the AGD into a modern treasury department by March 2016 commenced in April 2013 with a consultancy to develop a strategy to guide the transition.
+- The macro-fiscal capacity of the Ministry of Finance and Planning (MOFP) will be strengthened with the support of IMF TA.
+An action plan was completed in September 2014, as described in the September 2014 MEFP supplement.
+On the basis of this plan, we will: :(1) undertake hands-on training for the members of the Fiscal Policy Management Unit (FPMU); (2) review, reorganize and reclassify the functions and positions in the FPMU; (3) develop structured workplans for each position in the re-organized FPMU by the first quarter of FY 2015/16; (4) recruit additional qualified staff for the re-organized Unit by the second fiscal quarter of 2015; and (5) document procedures of methodology and processes for the efficient production of key outputs and effective management of datasets and information on an on-going basis.
+With the support of IMF TA, the FPMU commenced, in October 2014, hands-on training in macro-fiscal management, including a review of the revenue forecasting methodology, as well as the development of a comprehensive macro-fiscal data collection and management strategy. - The Treasury Single Account (TSA) at the Bank of Jamaica will be further expanded and improved, including by the closure of imprest and various transit accounts by April 2015 (including clearing accounts for the payment of salaries), collection of gross revenue flows, and inclusion of extra budgetary funds, executive agencies and budget-financed public bodies in the TSA.
+The Government will further increase direct payments through the TSA using the central treasury management system (CTMS), including of civil servants salaries (by January 2015), and will strive to retain collections in the TSA till payments need to be made.
+With technical assistance of the Fund a plan for further expansion of the TSA will be developed by December 2014.

+- We will review the need for a service level agreement between the BOJ and the government for banking services provided by the BOJ. - CTMS coverage and functionality will continue to be expanded.
+A CTMS development strategy has been prepared. - The Accountant General's Department (AGD) is the Treasurer of the single treasury account and the process for transitioning of the AGD into a modern treasury department by March 2016 commenced in April 2013 with a consultancy to develop a strategy to guide the transition.
 By December 2014, we aim to develop an AGD modernization plan, and to define a new organizational structure.
-In support of the modernization plan, an AGD Modernization Task Force including MOFP and AGD functional, HR, legal and IT expertise will be established by end-October 2014. - A new Cash Management Unit will be established in the AGD, and the cash management function (currently handled by FPMU) will be transferred to it by June 2015.
-A new cash forecasting model is expected to be developed by March 2015, with the help of IMF TA (funded by the Canadian Department of Foreign Affairs, Trade and Development).

-- Earlier plans to introduce an IFMIS by 2016/17 will be reevaluated in consultation with TA providers. - The adjusted Chart of Accounts was first prepared in April 2014 and is undergoing further revisions with a view of its implementation by November 2014. - The GOJ will strengthen the efficiency and quality of the GOJ procurement process, thereby improving the ease of doing business and reducing costs.
-The GOJ began publishing a Public Procurement Page in the print media in December 2013.
+In support of the modernization plan, an AGD Modernization Task Force including MOFP and AGD functional, HR, and IT expertise has recently been established. - A new Cash Management Unit will be established in the AGD, and the cash management function (currently handled by FPMU) will be transferred to it by June 2015 (proposed structural benchmark), with the help of IMF TA (funded by the Canadian Department of Foreign Affairs, Trade and Development).
+Furthermore, a new cash forecasting model is expected to be developed by June 2015 and to become operational by September 2015. - The adjusted Chart of Accounts was first prepared in April 2014 and is undergoing further revisions with a view of its implementation by June 2015. - The GOJ will strengthen the efficiency and quality of the GOJ procurement process, thereby improving the ease of doing business and reducing costs.
 Next steps include: - Implementation of the Electronic Tendering System in four pilot entities during the financial year 2014/15. - Adoption and effectiveness of the Procurement Act tabled by July 2014, with a view to its passing and effectiveness by January 2015. - A new procurement manual will be prepared by March 2015, with IDB assistance.